Azure-Samples/azure-cosmos-db-python-getting-started/README.md

     Query returned 2 items.
 Operation consumed 3.09 request units
     ```

-* If you see the following error, then ensure you have installed the Azure Cosmos SDK properly with the `--pre` flag.
+* If you see the following error, then ensure you have installed the Azure Cosmos DB SDK properly with the `--pre` flag.
 See prerequisites section above for details.

     ```
     Traceback (most recent call last):